 According to the Sutton Trust at least 80% of disadvantaged pupils don’t have access to tuition due to families being financially constrained.
 Furthermore 34% of parents of 5-16 year olds don’t have computers, laptops or tablets at home for learning.

-With tutoring, children will have the opportunity to catch-up and even surpass their peers.
-They will have the opportunity to consolidate their learning, learn new skills and boost their confidence.
+With tutoring, children will not only have the opportunity to catch-up and even surpass their peers.
+They will also have the opportunity to consolidate their learning, learn new skills and boost their confidence.

 Why Consider a Tutor?

 We are always looking for new opportunities to reach out to families and schools who would benefit from the extra support a tutor can provide.
 Our tutors are highly experienced and hold up to date DBS checks.

 - We collaborate with schools and teachers to determine skills gaps and create clear plans for progress.

 - Create customised programmes to meet students specific needs, interests, long term aims.

 - Deliver personalised tutoring sessions that target specific knowledge gaps either on a one to one basis or in small groups of up to 6 children.

 - Provide regular feedback and produce progress reports for each session.

 If you are an experienced tutor and would like to get involved with the scheme, please apply below.